Echtzeitsysteme/timed-automata-analysis-frontend/README.md

 This project is a tool for modeling and analyzing Timed Automata.
 The tool is based on React and TypeScript and can be extended easily to also incorporate analysis techniques based on the created models.
-If you want to see the tool in actions, just visit [this website](https://luth1um.github.io/timed-automata-analysis/).

 ## 🚀 Quick Start